-The purpose of this policy is to define the University's expectations relative to attendance, time keeping for hourly paid employees, compliance with the Fair Labor Standards Act and expectations relative to the Affordable Care Act.
+The purpose of this policy is to define the University's expectations relative to attendance, time keeping and work schedules for non-faculty employees, compliance with the Fair Labor Standards Act and expectations relative to the Affordable Care Act.

 Non-faculty employees are expected to report to work regularly and on time.
 When unable to report to work as scheduled, employees are to notify their supervisor or other designated person as soon as possible and no later than the first hour of the workday, barring extenuating circumstances.

 Duquesne University is covered by the Fair Labor Standards Act.
 This Act establishes minimum wages and standard hours of work for all non-exempt employees.
 Non-exempt employees are those who do not qualify as executive, administrative, or professional under the terms of the Act, and those who are classified as support employees.

 The Act requires that non-exempt employees be paid for all hours worked for the pay period that the hours were worked.
 Departments must follow University policy to record time worked.
 Only a University approved time sheet or electronic solution may be used to record time.
 Employees must acknowledge that their time record is truthful and accurate.
 Non-exempt employees are assigned to work a schedule and are expected to arrive to work on time, adhere to assigned break schedules and depart at the conclusion of their assigned workday, unless on approved leave.
 Supervisors must review and authorize time records to ensure proper payment is made.
 Discrepancies will be reviewed by Dean or senior department head.
 The Office of Human Resources should also be consulted to ensure compliance with the Fair Labor Standards Act.